k9andkbd/k9andkbd.github.io/md/current.md

 ![Mystery up close](/images/post/2021/mystery_closeup.jpg)

 I had been thinking about replacing my Go Pro Hero 2  for a while.
-There’s no point in using it if I’ll always be disappointed by the video quality, and it’s not a great idea to be mushing with only one had on the sled and an expensive Smart Phone flailing through the air.
+There’s no point in using it if I’ll always be disappointed by the video quality, and it’s not a great idea to be mushing with only one hand on the sled and an expensive Smart Phone flailing through the air.

-I didn’t really know what was available on the market.
-[The Best Action Camera article from Wirecutter](https://www.nytimes.com/wirecutter/reviews/best-action-camera/) was pretty helpful.
-I don’t really need all the bells and whistles of the Go Pro Hero 9, so I figured that the 7 would probably do.
+I didn’t really know what was available on the market so [The Best Action Camera article from Wirecutter](https://www.nytimes.com/wirecutter/reviews/best-action-camera/) was pretty helpful.
+I figured that don’t really need all the bells and whistles of the Go Pro Hero 9, so the Hero 7 would probably do.

 Then I while surfing Youtube I re-discovered the world of [Parkour videos](https://youtu.be/owg3jgSARag).
 Not only is Parkour still a thing, I saw from some videos that 360° Cameras were available.
 The resulting footage, once edited, looked incredible.
 Having a drone would be fun for capturing footage while on the sled but I mostly train alone so that really kills that idea.
 I could definitely manage a stick or sled mounted camera while on the trail.
 It seems like the next best thing.